-NOTE 10: COMMITMENTS
+NOTE 11: COMMITMENTS

 The Authority entered into an agreement dated May 27, 2016 with the City of Fort Smith to jointly develop and construct public trails to serve the development of real property associated with and in the vicinity of Chaffee Crossing.
 The project will be divided into three segments.
 The Authority has agreed to equally share the responsibility of paying the trail expenses with the City of Fort Smith, up to \$500,000 for each segment for a total not to exceed \$1,500,000.
-The Authority has incurred \$196,680 of costs related to this project as of December 31, 2019.
+The Authority has incurred \$246,040 and \$196,680 of costs related to this project as of December 31, 2020 and 2019, respectively.

 The Authority entered into an agreement dated June 19, 2017 with the Cities of Fort Smith and Barling and the Arkansas State Highway and Transportation Department to widen and reroute Highway 255.
 The Authority has agreed to provide 25% of the project costs, not to exceed \$2,000,000.
-No costs have been incurred on this project yet.
+The Authority incurred \$1,000,000 of costs related to this project as of December 31, 2020.

 The Authority entered into an agreement dated October 2, 2018 with the City of Fort Smith to equally share the costs for resurfacing 7,000 feet of Wells Lake Road.
-The Authority has incurred \$278,072 and \$101,470 of costs related to this project during the years ended December 31, 2019 and 2018, respectively.
-The total cost of the project was \$759,084 and it was completed in 2019.
+The project was completed in 2019 and the Authority incurred \$278,072 of costs related to this project during the year ended December 31, 2019.

 The Authority entered into an agreement dated June 5, 2019 with the City of Fort Smith to redevelop some property owned by the Authority into a useful recreational facility including pickleball courts.
 The Authority has agreed to spend no more than \$64,000 on this project.
 Once complete, the Authority will offer the property for sale to the City for the sum equal to total expenses paid by the Authority.
-The Authority has incurred \$63,515 of costs related to this project as of December 31, 2019.
+The Authority incurred \$200 and \$63,515 of costs related to this project as of December 31, 2020 and 2019, respectively, and sold the property to the City on January 31, 2020 for \$64,000.

-NOTE 11: RISK MANAGEMENT
+NOTE 12: RISK MANAGEMENT